Gallipoli Puglia, Italy Travel Guide

 Experience Gallipoli's enduring maritime culture and daily routines away from the main tourist paths.

-Discover the less crowded natural spaces along Gallipoli's coast, perfect for peace and pristine views.
+Discover the smaller amount of crowded natural spaces along Gallipoli's coast, perfect for peace and pristine views.

 These areas hold pristine waters and natural beauty, often less crowded than the greater accessible lidos.